cloudfoundry/docs-deploying-cf/ec2/local_bosh.html.md

 title: Preparing Your Local Machine for MicroBOSH Deployment
 ---

-We use MicroBOSH to deploy BOSH.
+We use a MicroBOSH to deploy BOSH.
 A MicroBOSH is a single VM that includes all of the BOSH components.
-In order to deploy BOSH, install a MicroBOSH and then run the BOSH deployer.
-The libraries needed to get started are distributed via a Ruby gem.
+In order to deploy BOSH, first install a MicroBOSH, then run the BOSH deployer.
+We distribute the libraries needed to get started via a Ruby gem.

 Preparing your local computer for deploying MicroBOSH is the same regardless of the infrastructure you will deploy to.
-You may have some of the steps below already installed if you are a Ruby developer (and if you are, you know which steps you can skip):
+If you are a Ruby developer, you may have some of the steps below already completed.

 1. Install Ruby